-The Parties' activities under the Co-Development and Co-Commercialization Agreement shall be generally overseen by a Governance steering committee, which shall consist of an equal number of representatives of each Party (the "Steering Committee").
-The Steering Committee shall act by consensus; provided, however, that if the Steering Committee is unable to reach consensus on a matter within the scope of its responsibility, the matter shall be escalated to the Executive Officers for attempted resolution specifically overseen by a commercialization committee, which shall consist of an equal number of representatives of each Party (the "JCC").
+The Parties' Development activities under the Co-Development and Co-Commercialization Agreement shall be specifically overseen by a development committee, which shall consist of an equal number of representatives of each Party (the "JDC"), and the Parties' Commercialization activities under the Co-Development and Co-Commercialization Agreement shall be overseen by a commercialization committee, which shall consist of an equal number of representatives of each Party (the "JCC").
 Each of the JDC and the JCC shall act by consensus; provided, however, that if either the JDC or the JCC is unable to reach consensus on a matter within the scope of its responsibility, the matter shall be escalated to the Steering Committee.